Building Your Home Voiceover Studio

 Sterling ST51 / ST55 (available used)

-My first step into XLR mics.
-Required an interface, but offered more control and better signal.
-The ST55 has a -10dB pad, but sonically they’re similar.
+My first XLR mic.
+More control, better signal.
+The ST55 has a -10dB pad; sonically they're nearly identical.
+Worth hunting used.

 AKG P120 ⭐